ha-san-ali/xray-ml-demo/README.md

 At this point I was pleased with myself for having a functioning model with decent results.
 However, I wasn't aware of _how_ my model was differentiating between the images, or _why_ it was correctly classifying some images and not others.
 I discovered that my dataset was small, all of my images came from one hospital, the population they came from was the same, and the way in which the pictures were presented was always the same.
 These factors directly impact the _generalizability_ of the model.
 That is to say, the model may only be effective for the particular dataset that I have presented.

 Some ways to increase the generalizability of the model would be to increase the size of the dataset, add more variance to the images, play with hyperparameters, add x-rays presented in different ways, and add noise to the images.
-Humans come in all shapes and sizes, its important to include images that represent as many variations as possible in order to make the model more robust.
+Humans come in all shapes and sizes, it's important to include images that represent as many variations as possible in order to make the model more robust.

 It is important to note that I only retrained the model on chest x-rays.
 What would happen if I present it something completely different?